 Interfund receivables and payables arise from interfund transactions and are recorded by all funds affected in the period in which transactions are executed.
-Details of interfund transfers are disclosed in the financial statements.

 G. Prepaid Expenses

 Prepaid expenses generally represent the cost of consumable supplies on hand or unexpired services at year-end.
 The cost of these items is included with expenditures at the time of purchase.
 Prepaid expenses, as reported in the general fund financial statements, are also recorded as a nonspendable component of fund balance indicating that they do not constitute "available, spendable financial resources."